Comparison

 How to choose

-Choose LazeeFish if: You want genuinely free envelope budgeting that works on any device.
-You use Android or Windows, or you simply don't want to pay $156/year for a budget app when a free alternative with the same core budgeting power is available.
+Choose LazeeFish if: You want affordable envelope budgeting that works on any device.
+You use Android or Windows, or you simply don't want to pay $156/year for a budget app when a $50/year alternative with the same core budgeting power is available.

 Choose Copilot if: You're exclusively on Apple devices, aesthetics matter a lot to you, you want AI-powered categorization and automatic subscription detection, and you're comfortable paying $13/month for that experience.

 The honest reality: most of what makes a budget work has nothing to do with the app's design.
 The envelope method — assigning dollars before you spend them — is what changes behavior.
-LazeeFish does that for free.
+LazeeFish does that for $5/month — one fifth the cost of Copilot.
 See the savings calculator to understand how much the choice of budgeting method (not app) can change your finances over five years.
 Or compare LazeeFish vs YNAB if you're also considering zero-based budgeting apps.